JianengHuang/recipe-finder/README.md

-This project main focus is recommending recipes based on ingredients entered by the user, this way left-overs are not wasted
+This project main focus is suggesting recipes based on ingredients entered by the user, this way left-overs are not wasted

 Technologies used:

+Axios
+Edamam API
+Dotenv
 React.js
-Edamam API
+Styled-Components
+Uuid